ephraimdjeket/Stats-preview-card/README.md

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size
-- See a hover state on the "Learn more" buttons on each card.

 ## Built with